gboyraz/react-project-tool/README.md

 ## Usage

-To create a new project, run the command
+To create a new project called a-react-library, run the command

 ```
 npx react-project-tool a-react-library